 Every student, teacher, administrator, parent and guardian is a valued and trusted member of the SALIS community.
-In order to uphold the ideals inherent within the SALIS mission as an institution of high academic standards, global and cultural awareness, and personal reflection and growth, each member of the community must sign and date the following pledge at the beginning of every school year.
-During a student and family's time at SALIS, whether it be for just one semester or for all 8 years, this honor pledge will be the cornerstone for all SALIS procedures in and outside of the classroom, for all submitted assignments and projects, during examinations and sporting/extracurricular events, and in regards to signed documents, absences, and records.
+In order to uphold the ideals inherent within the SALIS mission as an institution of high academic standards, global and cultural awareness, and personal reflection and growth, each member of the community must commit to the school's efforts to nurture a culture of academic integrity.
+During a student and family's time at SALIS, whether it be for just one semester or for all 8 years, the Student Commitment to Academic Integrity (below) will be the cornerstone for all SALIS procedures in and outside of the classroom, for all submitted assignments and projects, during examinations and sporting/extracurricular events, and in regard to signed documents, absences, and records.